 Floods, tornados, winter storms, hurricanes, earthquakes, and wildfires-natural disasters-are part of the world around us.
 Their occurrence is inevitable.
-These events can wreak havoc on the natural environment by uprooting trees, eroding riverbanks and shorelines, carving new inlets, and blackening forests.
+These riverbanks and shorelines, carving new inlets, and blackening forests.
 Yet, the natural environment is amazingly resilient, often recuperating in a matter of days or weeks.